Map-A-Droid/MAD-ATV/README_64bit.md

  - Plug FAT formatted USB drive with the mad_autoconf.txt file into appropriate USB port
    - On the TX9S use the USB port farthest away from network port
    - On A95X F1 use the right USB port
+   - On X96 Mini use port closest/next to SD-card slot.
  - Plug network cable into the device
  - Plug power into device (usb-to-barrel, or power brick-to-barrel)
  - If the device contacted your MAD server successfully, it will not do anything until you [Accept the device in MAD](#accept-device-in-mad)